-Tom Ince was taken ill while on board and was taken very quietly to a hospital in San Diego.
-He claimed he had drank to much, so they decided to let him go home.
+Tom Ince became ill while on board and was taken very quietly to a hospital in San Diego.
+He claimed he had just drank to much, so they decided to let him go home.
 He died there the next day of a heart attack.
-All these rumors started running because Ince was so young when he died and why was it all being kept so hush hush.
-People assumed Ince was the victim of mistaken identity.
+All these rumors started running rampant because Ince was so young when he died and why was it all being kept so hush hush.
+Many began assuming Ince was the victim of mistaken identity.
 They thought that Hearst had seen Charlie Chaplin and Marion Davies canoodling in a stairway of the yacht and shot who he thought was Chaplin...who turned out to be Ince.
 Again, this is just a hearsay rumor.
 Interestingly though, Nell Ince, Tom's wife had him immediately cremated and buried without an autopsy.
-She was also well taken care of by Hearst too after that.
+She was also well taken care of by Hearst for the rest of her life.
 Makes you wonder, huh?

 She was interred at the First Presbyterian Church of Ewing Cemetery in Ewing, New Jersey.

 Margaret was only married once, to bandleader Paul Whiteman in 1931.
 They remained married until his death in 1967.
 They never had children.

 Another interesting thing I found in the 1920 Census Record I was looking at was that one of her neighbors at that time was actress Colleen Moore!